Croat79/phishradar/README.md

 - Login at http://admin:admin@yourserver/admin
 - Go to Domains section

+## Documentation

+### Adding keywords

+* Homoglyphs are created for each new keyword (configurable in `webapp/app/config.py:CERTSTREAMS_GENERATORS_HOMOGLYPHS`).
+* Partial keywords add a bit to the domain scoring.

 ## Notes

 * Make sure NOT to expose your admin panel in the public network, there's no need for that.
 The application may live comfortably behind NAT.
+* Application needs to be restarted after new keywords or TLDs are added.

 ### Checking up on the webapp container